andresmunozit/node-js-application-development-lfw211/15_CREATING_CHILD_PROCESSES/creating-child-processes.md

 ```

-Let's edit the previous code to throw in the child process:
+Let's exit the process with status 1:
 ```js
 'use strict'
 const { spawn } = require('child_process')